bogwi/noqli/MySQLcoverage.md

 Based on common MySQL usage patterns, here's a suggested implementation priority for the missing commands:

-1. Ordering, limiting, and pattern matching
-2. Aggregation functions
+1. Aggregation functions
-3. Schema inspection
+2. Schema inspection
-4. Joins for basic relationship queries
+3. Joins for basic relationship queries
-5. Transactions
+4. Transactions
-6. Indexes and performance optimization
+5. Indexes and performance optimization

 These extensions would significantly enhance NoQLi's coverage of common MySQL functionality while maintaining its simplified, intuitive syntax philosophy.